oroinc/documentation/backend/entities/profiler-duplicated-queries.rst

 Profiler gathers statistical information about the Doctrine queries that have been executed during a request.

-Right now the bundle generates statistical information about:
+The bundle generates statistical information about:

 - Queries with identical parameters
 - Queries with different parameters